-I am a working sound artist, and regularly record and add new material to my library, and I work on my library material on an ad-hoc basis as time, needs, and focus arise and shift.
+As a working sound artist, I record new material quite frequently, and am constantly wanting to access this new material for my projects.
+However this activity does not always coincide with enough time and focus to complete the requisite editing and sound processing tasks to my satisfaction.
+Hence my sound library work takes place on an ad-hoc basis as time, needs, and focus arise and shift.
+The scheme outlined here conforms to a “bare minimum, continuous improvement” ethic.
 Some raw recordings never get a definitive “final mastered” version, some do.
 This process is for my personal library, which is constantly drawn on for projects.
 An organization may have more rigorous requirements for workflow.

 My intentions with my system are: